 There is a range of tax issues that arise on a regular basis in most tax practices, yet they are rarely discussed.
 This course aims to assist tax preparers in guiding their clients successfully through these situations.
 First, each year you find that at least one or two of your clients file for bankruptcy.
 The Internal Revenue Code provides very specific rules for such taxpayers.
 There are multiple issues for the practitioner to consider.
 After this class you will be able to identify those issues and properly prepare a return for the bankrupt client.
 Second, most states now have legalized gambling and almost every practitioner has clients who have had gambling winnings and losses.
 This class will cover recordkeeping requirements and the proper reporting of wins and losses.
-Finally, divorce is a reality for many couples in our country.
-One of the issues arising in divorces is underreporting and underpayment of tax liabilities.
-This class will allow you to evaluate innocent spouse issues and properly appeal to the IRS for relief.
-Join this course to get an edge on these common yet rarely discussed tax situations.
+Many clients owe taxes to the IRS.
+During this class you learn the options available for clients with tax liabilities.
+We will cover IRS enforcement options and the remedies available to taxpayers including installment agreements, compromises, and suspension of collections for disadvantaged people.

 Upon successful completion of this course, participants will be able to: